mitre/test-harness-interface/PopHealth Record Match Interface.md

 					- details -- _included only if the response code is fatal-error_
 						- reference -- _reference to an OperationOutcome resource that contains information about the error_
 				- source
-					- endpoint -- *the address to which responses to this message should be sent*
+					- endpoint -- _the address of the sender of this response message_
 				- destination
-					- endpoint -- *address of the destination application (i.e., popHealth).
-This will normally be the source.endpoint in the request message*
+					- endpoint -- _address of the application to which the response is directed (i.e., popHealth)_
-	- entry
+	- entry -- _Included only if the record matching system is rejecting the record-match request_
+     	- fullUrl -- *sender-generated uuid that identifies this entry*
 		- resource
 			- OperationOutcome
+				- id -- _identifier of this OperationOutcome resource; referenced above in MessageHeader_
 				- issue
-					- severity
+					- severity -- "fatal-error" _The literal value, "fatal-error" denotes the record matching system cannot recover from the reported error and will not process the request._
-					- code
+					- code -- _value from the value set,  [issue-type](http://www.hl7.org/implement/standards/fhir/valueset-issue-type.html)_

+					- details -- _Optional_
+						- text -- _Human-friendly description of the error or reason the record matching system is rejecting the request_

 See the FHIR Specification for the data type definitions and optional elements for the  resources used in this message.